tulika105/Memory-AI-Agent/README.md

 ## 🔁 Daily Workflow (End-to-End)

 1. A daily email reminder is sent using GitHub Actions
-2. The user manually runs the agent
+2. The user manually runs the program
 3. The user enters their learning for the day
 4. The learning is stored persistently in JSON
-5. The agent can later recall learnings by date
+5. The system can later recall learnings by date

 This design keeps a **human-in-the-loop** to avoid hallucinated or autonomous memory creation.